 - 5.2.1 For a student to progress to the next level of a course they must show that they have successfully passed all relevant components of their course at the appropriate level (e.g. pass, merit).
-Students must have the correct entry criteria, complete a progression application form and follow the progression application process. - 5.2.2 In place of a reference, students must have a report from their Progress Tutor which comments on their attendance, ability to meet deadlines, disciplinary record and any other factors which may affect their ability to complete the course.
-The information for the report will discussed by the course team at Board of Studies at the end of each academic year.
-If a student is not to progress to the next level, the Progress Tutor's report must clearly state the reason why they feel the student will not be able to achieve.
-Progress Tutors must be able to provide documented evidence e.g. MSRs, case conference notes, reviews etc. to support this. - 5.2.3 Student handbooks must clearly state details of progression including pass levels, the importance of attendance, meeting deadlines and completion of work. - 5.2.4 If a student is unable to progress on to the next level of their course they will be offered a guidance interview to assist them in identifying their other options.
+Students must have the correct entry criteria. - 5.2.2 Students will be invited to a progression 1:1 with their Progress Tutor and discuss the course they would like to progress onto.
+If a student is progressing the same curriculum area, then Progress Tutor will make them a conditional offer.
+If a student is wishing to progress into a different curriculum area then the student will be booked a course discussion with the relevant Curriculum Leader. - 5.2.3 Student handbooks must clearly state details of progression including pass levels, the importance of attendance, meeting deadlines and completion of work. - 5.2.4 If a student is unable to progress on to the next level of their course they will be offered a guidance interview to assist them in identifying their other options.